ALBruzos/ALBruzos.github.io/_pages/cv.md

 **BSc.
 In Biology**, Universidade de Santiago de Compostela, Spain.
 :   *2011 – 2015*
 :   Third year abroad at Université Libre de Bruxelles (Belgium) with an _Erasmus_ scholarship.
-:   Title of Degree thesis: _“Interpopulation variability in the level of photosynthesis inactivation by heat stress in Arbutus unedo L.”._
+:   Title of Degree thesis: _“Interpopulation variability in the level of photosynthesis inactivation by heat stress in Arbutus unedo L.”._ (With Honours)

 **Science and Technology Baccalaureate (LOE) and University Access Test (PAU)**, IES Vilar Ponte, Spain.
 :   *2009 – 2011*